Flood Forecasting and Warning

 - Provide advice to municipalities for preventing or reducing the effects of flooding.

-- Maintain communications with municipalities and the Ontario Ministry of Natural Resources during a flood event.
+- Maintain communications with municipalities and the Ontario Ministry of Natural Resources and Forestry during a flood event.

 Conservation Halton monitors, on an ongoing basis, weather forecasts and watershed conditions and uses this information to assess the potential for flooding.
 When spring melt or severe storms are anticipated Conservation Halton estimates the severity, location and timing of possible flooding and provides these forecasts to local agencies.